aditya-nutakki/Handwriting-Recognition/README_FIRST.txt

 1. "src" folder has all the important files :

+download the EAST detection model (cannot be uploaded here because file size > 25mb) it will NOT work without the EAST detection model

 "test_images" has the images you want to test

 "main.py" is the script that has to be executed